 Jayanti Area – Arguably this is the most popular place for tourists to visit and stay in Buxa.
 The primary reason is the Jayanti riverbed and the Bhutan hills visible on the other side.
 The place is also inside the forest and some of the forest safaris originate here.
 However, most accommodations here offer tiny rooms and basic service.
 Additionally, since this is within the core area of Buxa, you have to pay an entry fee every day to go out and come into the core area.
 The amount comes to about 5 to 6 hundred every day.
 So Jayanti cluster is our second recommendation just in case you don’t mind the quality of your accommodation too much.

-Santalabari Area – This is the starting point for Buxa fort trek.
+Santalabari Area – This is the starting point for the Buxa fort trek.
 There are a few resorts here offering a decent service.
-However, the main disadvantage here is that the area is heavily forested and one has little option of getting active outside the resort area.
+However, the main disadvantage here is that the area is heavily forested and one has the little option of getting active outside the resort area.

 Raimatang – Unlike the above three clusters which compete with one another for your stay, Raimatang is a completely different tourist destination.
 So one can stay at one of the above 3 places for one or two nights and still spend a night at Raimatang.
-The view, the activity, the watchtower, the safari all are different at Raimatang.
+The view, the activity, the watchtower, and the safari all are different at Raimatang.
 The small village has several homestays which are basic at best.
 You should not be expecting much more than a small room with a small bed here.

 Conclusion – based on the above, you may ask our travel experts to find accommodation for you.
 Just fill up the form at the end of the page and our experts will inform you about the best accommodation to suit your needs.